dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 functions or less, where the largest function is seven lines long.

-We measure the difficulty of these tests by measuring how models of different sizes do on them.
-For many tests in this post, we use the Pythia models, as they are available in a large variety of sizes and training lengths.
-For measuring performance at larger sizes, we've included Qwen2.5-Coder-32B, Llama 3.1 405B Instruct, and DeepSeek-V3 (671B).
+We measure the difficulty of these tests by measuring how models of different sizes perform.
+We pay particular focus to the Pythia model suite[@biderman23], as they have checkpoints available across training runs and various scales.
+For measuring performance at larger sizes, we've included Qwen2.5-Coder-32B\AT{cite}, Llama 3.1 405B Instruct\AT{cite}, and DeepSeek-V3 (671B)\AT{cite}.
 Below, you can see the number of passing tests for each model.
 \todo{more through exploration of why?}